Table of Contents

 Fringing Reef

 Fringing reefs are coral reefs that grow right from the shore and are close to land.
 They create a shallow lagoon between the beach and the main part of the reef.
-These reefs are usually narrow about 1-2 kilometers wide, and slope steeply into deeper water.
+These reefs are usually narrow, about 1-2 kilometres wide, and slope steeply into deeper water.
 Coral polyps do not extend outward because of the quick drop in depth.
 Fringing reefs are the most common type of coral reef and can be found in many areas where coral reefs grow, such as the New Hebrides islands near Australia and the southern coast of Florida.

 Barrier Reef